kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

      promoted when their full hierarchy, including the root CPG, is successfully observed and enqueued.
 3. **`PreEnqueue` Extension Point:** Currently, this extension point is defined strictly at the individual `Pod` level.
-We introduce/add support for `PreEnqueue` at the `PodGroupInfo` level (operating on CPG/PG groups) to recursively verify if the tree has enough active members to schedule before enqueuing.
+Under KEP-6012, this prerequisite remains unchanged: `PreEnqueue` will operate strictly at the Pod level (where the Pod-level plugin check recursively resolves parent CPG tree admissibility for the member pod's hierarchy).

-   *(Note: Alternatively, PreEnqueue could operate at the Pod-level, requiring re-calculating parent CPG tree admissibility recursively for every member pod.
-For Alpha, we will evaluate both approaches and select the simplest, using the group-level PreEnqueue point as the KEP's default baseline, and finalize on Beta).*
+   *(Note: Alternatively, one could introduce a group-level PreEnqueue extension point.
+However, this would require adding support for group-level queuing hints in the scheduler queue backend to react only to relevant events.
+This adds substantial complexity, making it too risky to deliver in the v1.37 milestone.
+We therefore select the Pod-level PreEnqueue as the preferred choice for Alpha, and will explore group-level abstractions in Beta).*
 4. **`PlacementFeasible` Extension Point:** Currently, this extension point exists at the `PodGroup` level (introduced in [PR #138643](https://github.com/kubernetes/kubernetes/pull/138643)).
    We extend this existing extension point under our polymorphic `PodGroupInfo`